 The NoFap folks regurgitate a lot of old myths about how refraining from masturbation helps them to be more energetic, more sexual, more virile, and more manly.
-That’s a little sad.
-They’ve now paired it with the new modern worship of brain science, making lots of extrapolations on weak science, to argue that porn has a disproportionate effect on the brain.
-They are also now linked with moral groups who oppose porn, on feminist and religious grounds, and use the same brain-based language to mask that these are actually moral arguments, not medical ones.
-An interesting note is that no one in the NoFap movement is actually a scientist who does research on neurophysiology and function.
-Instead, they are enthusiastic amateurs, who've learned enough about brain science to be dangerous, as they see what they expect to see, and interpret brain science to support their assumptions.
+They’ve now paired it with the new modern worship of brain science, making lots of extrapolations on weak science to argue that porn has a disproportionate effect on the brain.
+They are also now linked with moral groups who oppose porn on feminist and religious grounds, and use the same brain-based language to mask that these are actually moral arguments, not medical ones.
+No one in the movement is actually a scientist who researches neurophysiology and function.
+Instead, they are enthusiastic amateurs who've learned enough about brain science to be dangerous: They see what they expect to see, and interpret brain science to support their assumptions.

 Sexual stimulation does work on the reward systems of the brain, but the NoFap arguments are based on very simplistic and reductionistic ideas of how the brain works, how sex works, and what porn is (such as videos vs images, written erotica vs film, hardcore vs softcore, etc).
-There’s so much we don’t know about these things and so many subjective definitions, that all of these folks are arguing far, far ahead of the data.
-Because they enter the argument with moral assumptions about sex, porn and masculinity, they are subject to expectancy effect, and they see what they want to see, in research which is, at best, ambiguous.
+There’s so much we don’t know about these things and so many subjective definitions, that all of these individuals are arguing far, far ahead of the data.
+Because they enter the argument with moral assumptions about sex, porn, and masculinity, they are subject to the expectancy effect, and they see what they want to see, in research which is, at best, ambiguous.

-The latest argument by the NoFap folks is that porn is causing erectile dysfunction.
+The latest argument by the NoFap movement is that porn is causing erectile dysfunction.
 This is a complex issue, because it’s only in the past few decades that we’ve learned much about erectile dysfunction, or begun to realize that it’s quite common, even among young men.
-In young men, the causes are typically from the effects of medications, anxiety, cigarettes, drugs, obesity and lack of sexual experience.
+In young men, the causes are typically from the effects of medications, anxiety, cigarettes, drugs, obesity, and lack of sexual experience.
 Today, young men find it easy to masturbate to porn.
 But then, when with a female partner, they may get nervous due to lack of experience, and the high degree of performance pressure on men, and have difficulty getting an erection.
 Sadly, the NoFap movement promotes the self-fulfilling prophecy that it is porn that creates this effect, and so these men understandably blame porn, rather than themselves.
 That’s an unfortunate misdirection, leading to externalizing this issue, pointing the blame for E.D. at the common social whipping post of porn.

-The press is part of the problem, by treating these issues as though the anecdotes and moral conviction are just as important as scientific evidence—that’s why we have the anti-vaccine crisis.
+The press is part of the problem, by treating these issues as though the anecdotes and moral conviction are just as important as scientific evidence.
+That’s why we have the anti-vaccine crisis.
 Same dynamic here, thankfully with less critical results.